scsm-ua/kirtan-guide-en/songs/bhajahu-re-mana-shri-nanda-nandana.md

     bhajahu̐ re mana śrī-nanda-nandana abhaya-charaṇāravinda re
     dūrlabha mānava janama sat-saṅge taroho e bhava-sindhu re

 O mind, just worship the lotus feet of the son of Nanda, which make one fearless.
-Having obtained this rare human birth, cross over this ocean of worldly exis- tence through the association of saintly persons.
+Having obtained this rare human birth, cross over this ocean of worldly existence through the association of saintly persons.

 #### 2

     śīta ātapa        bāta bariṣaṇa e dina jāminī jāgi re biphale sevinu      kṛpaṇa durajana chapala sukha-laba lāgi’ re

 Both in the day and at night I remain sleepless, suffering the pains of the heat and cold, the wind and the rain.
-For a fraction of flickering happiness I have useless- ly served wicked and miserly men.
+For a fraction of flickering happiness I have uselessly served wicked and miserly men.

 #### 3